tylerlong/markdown-plus/README.md

 - Upgrade all dependencies to latest version, no exception
 - Must have a render finished event
   - mdc.init must be a Promise
-- Creat a VS Code extension
+- Create a VS Code extension
 - No `eslint-disable`
 - Enable react strict mode
   - only after we could properly dispose all side effects